nizaevka/mlshell/docs/source/Concepts.rst

 See `Examples. <Examples.html>`_

 .. note::
+    Arbitrary objects could be pre-accommodated in :func:`pycnfg.run`, so no need to always specify objects via configurations.

     Each produce inherits from :class:`pycnfg.Producer` , that including load_cache/dump_cache methods to load/dump intermediate object state.
     The producers methods can be extended/rewrited either explicit in source